Deformations of Killing spinors on Sasakian and 3-Sasakian manifolds: Abstract

 \section{Abstract}

-We consider some natural infinitesimal Einstein deformations on Sasakian and 3-Sasakian manifolds coming from deformations of the transversal complex structure.
+We consider some natural infinitesimal Einstein deformations on Sasakian and 3-Sasakian manifolds.
 Some of these are infinitesimal deformations of Killing spinors and further some integrate to actual Killing spinor deformations.
 In particular, on 3-Sasakian 7 manifolds these yield infinitesimal Einstein deformations preserving 2, 1, or none of the 3 independent Killing spinors.
 Toric 3-Sasakian manifolds provide non-trivial examples with integrable deformation preserving precisely 2 Killing spinors.
 Thus in contrast to the case of parallel spinors the dimension of Killing spinors is not preserved under Einstein deformations but is only upper semi-continuous.